 Medication

-Psychiatric medications have also been prescribed to treat the disorder, including N-acetylcysteine, naltrexone, topiramate, atypical neuroleptics, and selective serotonin-reuptake inhibitors.
+Psychiatric medications have also been prescribed to treat the disorder, including selective serotonin-reuptake inhibitors, N-acetylcysteine, naltrexone, topiramate, and atypical neuroleptics.

 Autogenic training is another behavioral treatment option geared toward stress reduction and improved body relaxation.
 It teaches relaxation techniques designed to reduce blood pressure, heartbeat, and body temperature.

-Other cognitive behavioral therapy (CBT) strategies may include journaling, contingency planning for acting on urges, self-monitoring of symptomatic behaviors, thought-monitoring that precede and follow episodes, and restructuring cognitive distortions and automatic negative thoughts.
+Other cognitive behavioral therapy (CBT) strategies may be employed as well, including journaling, contingency planning for acting on urges, self-monitoring of symptomatic behaviors, thought-monitoring that precedes and follows episodes, and restructuring cognitive distortions and automatic negative thoughts.

 How to Get Help for Rapunzel Syndrome